Punk rock: New York City

+Cleveland

+During the early 1970s, the influential Ohio punk scene emerged alongside the initial New York punk rock scene in Cleveland, Ohio, which included bands like Mirrors, Electric Eels, the Styrenes and Rocket from the Tombs.
+Bands in the scene drew influences from the Stooges, the Velvet Underground, MC5, Captain Beefheart, and free jazz as much as traditional rock and roll.
+The scene began in 1974 with the proliferation of live shows which were dubbed "Extermination Night".
+Rocket from the Tombs later disbanded and led to the formation of Pere Ubu, with guitarist Cheetah Chrome later joining Ohio band the Dead Boys, with both bands relocating to New York City.
+Electric Eels drummer, Nick Knox, went on to join the Cramps, while guitarist, John D Morton allegedly was the first punk rock musician known to wear a jacket held together by safety pins.
+Cleveland bands like Pere Ubu, positioned themselves in opposition to the early New York punk scene.
+However, guitarist Peter Laughner admired the early NYC scene, routinely hanging around prominent CBGB figures like Patti Smith, Richard Hell and Tom Verlaine during the early 1970s.
+Laughner had also reportedly auditioned to replace Richard Hell in Television and was responsible for organizing the band's first gig outside NYC, which was played at Cleveland's Piccadilly Inn on July 24-25, 1975 and supported by Laughner's group Rocket from the Tombs.

+Additionally, early Ohio punk band Devo would form spearheading the Akron Sound movement, with the Cramps briefly relocating to Akron, Ohio before settling in the early New York punk scene.

 United Kingdom

 After a brief period unofficially managing the New York Dolls, Briton Malcolm McLaren returned to London in May 1975, inspired by the new scene he had witnessed at CBGB.
 The King's Road clothing store he co-owned, recently renamed Sex, was building a reputation with its outrageous "anti-fashion".
 Among those who frequented the shop were members of a band called the Strand, which McLaren had also been managing.
 In August, the group was seeking a new lead singer.
 Another Sex habitué, Johnny Rotten, auditioned for and won the job.
-Adopting a new name, the group played its first gig as the Sex Pistols on 6 November 1975, at Saint Martin's School of Art, and soon attracted a small but dedicated following.
+Adopting a new name, the group played its first gig as the Sex Pistols on November 6, 1975, at Saint Martin's School of Art, and soon attracted a small but dedicated following.
 In February 1976, the band received its first significant press coverage; guitarist Steve Jones declared that the Sex Pistols were not so much into music as they were "chaos".
 The band often provoked its crowds into near-riots.
 Rotten announced to one audience, "Bet you don't hate us as much as we hate you!"
 McLaren envisioned the Sex Pistols as central players in a new youth movement, "hard and tough".
 As described by critic Jon Savage, the band members "embodied an attitude into which McLaren fed a new set of references: late-sixties radical politics, sexual fetish material, pop history, [...] youth sociology".